Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Main Results

+Both parts of Theorem \ref{Most explicit result here} provide sample complexity bounds as further explications of Proposition \ref{thm: large deviation}.
+In particular, if we note that $R^*$ can be comparable to $\mathcal D_{q'}^2$, Part (b) of this theorem confirms the promised complexity in \eqref{metric entropy free bounds intro}.
 Again, the sample complexity rates from Theorem \ref{Most explicit result here} are completely free from any metric entropy terms.
-As a result, given light-tailed underlying distributions, our bounds are more appealing in terms of the dependence on dimensionality $d$ as compared to the benchmark \eqref{reduced rate}.
+As a result, under our assumption of light-tailed underlying distributions, the new bounds are more appealing in terms of the dependence on dimensionality $d$ as compared to the benchmark \eqref{reduced rate}.
 In addition, barring some other (poly-)logarithmic terms, the said improvement w.r.t. $d$ is achieved at some arguably small compromise: the logarithmic rate on $1/\beta$ in \eqref{reduced rate} has now become poly-logarithmic.
 In further comparison with the results of \cite{bugg2021logarithmic} for high-dimensional SP problems under the structural assumption that the feasible region is representable by a simplex, our bounds seem to entail comparable insensitivity to $d$ without any structural assumption alike.

-\begin{remark} Under comparable sub-Gaussian assumptions as Part (b) of Theorem \ref{Most explicit result here}, large deviations bounds for canonical SMD \citep[e.g., Eq (2.65) of][]{nemirovski2009robust} are available as the below, after some straightforward conversion of notations:

-Up to some (poly-)logarithmic terms, the complexity bound in Part (b) of Theorem \ref{Most explicit result here} is almost identical to \eqref{SA result}.
-This is --- in addition to what has been discussed as in Remarks \ref{remark: Comparison with SMD strongly convex} and \ref{remark: Comparison with SMD convex} --- yet another theoretical evidence that the solution accuracy of SAA is theoretically ensured to be comparable to canonical SMD under similar conditions.

-In the heavy-tailed case under the conditions including (i) convexity, (ii) Assumption \ref{assumption f lipschitz}.(a), and (iii) the bounded-ness of the $p'$th central moment of $[M(\xi)]^2$, the state-of-the-art benchmark by \cite{oliveira2023sample} is as the following: For a given $p'\geq 2$,
+\begin{remark} In the heavy-tailed case under the conditions including (i) convexity, (ii) Assumption \ref{assumption f lipschitz}.(a), and (iii) the boundedness of the $p'$th central moment of $[M(\xi)]^2$, the state-of-the-art benchmark by \cite{oliveira2023sample} is as the following: For a given $p'\geq 2$,

 where the notations follow the same as those for \eqref{Eq: history bound further specialized}, except that $\widetilde{\mathbf M}_{p'}$ and $\widetilde \upsilon_{\xbf^*,p'}$ are the $p'$th central moments of $[M(\xi)]^2$ and $(f(\xbf^*,\xi)-F(\xbf^*))^2$, respectively.
 Note that the case with a fixed $p'\geq 2$ in \eqref{Eq: history bound further specialized pth moment bounded} corresponds to our results with $p:=2p'\geq 4$ in Assumption \ref{assumption f lipschitz}.(b).
 Under comparable assumptions, we first observe that Part (a) of Proposition \ref{thm: large deviation} is, again, more advantageous in the dependence on dimensionality $d$ due to the avoidance of metric entropy terms such as $\left(\gamma(\X^{*,\epsilon})\right)^2$, which is polynomial in $d$ in general.
 Meanwhile, the comparison in terms of the dependence on $\epsilon$ is more subtle, as discussed in the following: